Passionate About Inspiring

 She refers to those places as the valley throughout this work.
 Her fifth book, "Silent Heart: Navigating Growing Pains with Grace," speaks to a silent heart which is one that endures hardships with grace.
 Inside the silent heart are evolution's of personal development.
 Her most recent publication, "The Healed Woman", speaks to the different evolutions of an internal healing process caused by some inevitable external factors.

 In addition to being an author, Dunston is a certified international development coach (ICF), empowerment speaker, and broadcast host.
 Seeing herself as a light for children, she’s worked with individuals in several capacities.
 As the founder of Sprinkle of Hope, Inc., a non-profit empowerment and motivational organization that encourages young adults to set strategies in being business leaders, her belief system is, once the strategies are established, there should be a plan of action in place to execute them.

-Dunston holds an associate's degree from Montgomery College, Rockville, MD ; and a Bachelor of Arts with honors in Social Relations from Cheyney University, Cheyney, PA.
+Dunston holds a Bachelor of Arts with honors in Social Relations from Cheyney University of Pennsylvania, Cheyney, PA.
 She also studied law at the Charles Hamilton Houston Law Institute in Washington DC, on the campus of Georgetown Law School.

 Dunston’s hard work has garnered local television and radio appearances as well as numerous speaking engagements where she emphasizes the importance of "the road less traveled", forgiveness, self-discovery, maintaining inner strength, and being connected to a higher power.
 She continues to collaborate on new business endeavors and stay connected to the younger generation while encouraging her audiences to never give up on themselves or their dreams.